gabbeboo/canvas_quizbank_parser/README.md

   If there are multiple correct answers, they should all be marked with an 'x', this will automatically make the question a multiple choice question in the quizbank.
 Wrong answers are left unmarked.

+- If you wish to include hashtags in the question, you can escape them with two backslashes, for example "\\#include <iostream>" This is because the '#' character is used for headers in markdown.

 - Example file :
 ```markdown
     # Java : Variables